The tech industry is very prone to change. This includes the thriving SaaS sector. The latest development in the industry has been Vertical SaaS.

 As mentioned above, vertical SaaS solutions do not follow the “one-size-fits-all” approach.
 Instead, it addresses industry-specific challenges remarkably well.

 Thus, it is imperative to pick the right vertical.
-By “right,” I mean an industry with the growth potential and is not nearing saturation.
+By “right,” I mean an industry with growth potential and is not nearing saturation.

 Conducting market research is equally important.
 Decide on your vertical.
 Then identify the top ten SaaS companies.
 Check their offerings in terms of both pricing and features.